Lateral Humeral Condylar Fracture in Dogs

-Fractures of the humerus (upper arm bone) are common in dogs and cats with approximately half of all humeral fractures occurring in the distal (lower) portion of the bone, at or near the elbow joint.
+Lateral Humeral Condylar Fracture in dogs are common (they can also occur in cats) with approximately half of all humeral fractures occurring in the distal (lower) portion of the bone, at or near the elbow joint.
 The vast majority of distal humeral fractures involve the elbow joint and are classified according to their anatomic location.
 The end of the humerus that forms the upper part of the elbow joint is composed of two halves, called the medial and lateral condyles, which are separated down the middle in young dogs by a growth plate that normally fuses upon reaching adulthood.
 Distal humeral condylar fractures are much more common in dogs than they are in cats.

 Lateral condylar fractures occur when forces concentrated on the lateral portion of the elbow joint cause breakage along this vertical growth plate and through the lateral portion of the bone above it.
 This type of fracture is most common in young dogs and may occur with minimal trauma as a result of the relative weakness of the growth plate.
 It is also not uncommon to see this type of fracture in mature dogs, with spaniel breeds being at increased risk due to a genetic predisposition to incomplete growth plate closure in this location.
 While lateral condylar fractures are most common, sometimes the medial condyle or both condyles may be fractured (called a “Y” or “T” fracture).

 Fractures of the humeral condyles are diagnosed by taking x-rays of the elbows.
 Because of the discomfort caused by this injury and the need for very precise positioning, sedation and pain medication are necessary to take diagnostic x-rays.
 Occasionally, more advanced forms of diagnostic imaging of both elbow joints, such as a CT scan, can provide additional information that will be necessary for treatment.